-NOTE: The incumbent must obtain Department of State medical clearance within six months after offer acceptance.
-If medical clearance is not obtained within this period, USAID will terminate the contract at the convenience of the government.
+NOTE: The incumbent must obtain Department of State medical clearance within four months after offer acceptance.
+If medical clearance is not obtained within this period, the offer may be rescinded.

 NOTE REGARDING GOVERNMENT OBLIGATIONS FOR THIS SOLICITATION

 This solicitation in no way obligates USAID to award a PSC contract, nor does it commit USAID to pay any cost incurred in the preparation and submission of the application.